Skip to content

 class ProductFilterSet(FilterSet):

-region = StringField(lookup_expr="store__address__city__region__name")
+region = StringField(filter_by="store__address__city__region__name")

-city = StringField(lookup_expr="store__address__city__name")
+city = StringField(filter_by="store__address__city__name")

 class ProductFilterSet(FilterSet):

-created_year = IntegerField(lookup_expr="created_at__year")
+created_year = IntegerField(filter_by="created_at__year")

-created_month = IntegerField(lookup_expr="created_at__month")
+created_month = IntegerField(filter_by="created_at__month")

-created_day = IntegerField(lookup_expr="created_at__day")
+created_day = IntegerField(filter_by="created_at__day")

 published_year = IntegerField(

-lookups=["gte", "lte"]
+lookups=["gte", "lte"],

 )

-from django.db.models import Count
+from django.db.models import Avg, Count

 def add_annotations(filterset, queryset):